 4. Using Public Assistance Programs to Determine Eligibility.

 As soon as you begin to operate a neutering assistance program (if not sooner), you become jealous of the funds spent to administer it.
-Every dollar spent is not available to pay for sterilizations.
+Every dollar spent is not available to pay for spay and neuter.
 So it’s important that the program’s eligibility criteria be easy to understand and apply.
 It also needs to reliably identify the people who genuinely need help and not saddle participating veterinarians with a great deal of paperwork.

 We’ve found that the best way to accomplish all of the above is to use people’s eligibility for public assistance programs as the way to decide if they are eligible for our program, too.
 Using the New Jersey program as a model, we selected seven public assistance programs with very low-income limits, which has worked out well for us.
 It has allowed us to “piggy-back” on the work that the administrators of human service programs have already done.
 Over the years, the state veterinarian has streamlined the administration of the program to the point that administrative expenses take up less than fifteen percent of the program’s budget.
 In recent years, targeted low-income programs operated by Maddie’s Fund have simplified the eligibility determination process even more by selecting eligibility for a single program — Medicaid — as the standard, allowing their programs to be administered even more cost effectively than ours.

 5. Establishing A Dedicated Account for Program Revenue.